opalj/JCG/lambda_expressions/README.md

 2. Lambda function returned by a functional interface and invoked via apply.
   - UnaryExpression
   - IUnaryOperator
+3. Method accepting a method reference by accepting a Function<T,R> as input.
+  - Constant
+  - Expression
+  - DecrementExpression
+  - IdentityExpression
+  - IncrementExpression
+  - SquareExpression
+4. Method reference of an object's method used as input.
+  - ExpressionPrinter$ExpressionStringifier
+  - ExpressionPrinter
-3. Method reference of a object's method
+5. Method reference of a type's method
   - TODO
-4. Method reference of a type's method
+6. Method reference of a static method
   - TODO
-5. Method reference of a static method
-  - TODO
-6. Method reference of a constructor
+7. Method reference of a constructor
   - TODO